-The EU-HYBNET Project Management Board (PMB) and Hybrid CoE will continue to annually select 30 new members to the EU-HYBNET extended network.
-In addition, and according to suggestions given by EC, the project continue to map the current needs of the network in order to see where it lacks in expertise.
-A special effort will be dedicated to find suitable candidates that would bring added value to the network.
-To ensure that the network is balanced between Member States, the project will continue to analyse the network on a regular basis, collaborate collectively between consortium partners and to identify and contact organisations directly.
-T1.3. leader will continue to send reminders to consortium partners to suggest new potential network members.
-In addition, the project will seek to find potential candidates from those countries where it is still lacking membership.
+The EU-HYBNET Project Management Baord (PMB) and Hybrid CoE will continue to annually select 30 new members to the EU-HYBNET extended network.
+In addition, the project will start to map the current needs of the network in order to see where it lacks in expertise and special effort will be dedicated to finding suitable candidates that would bring added value to the network.